Netcracker/KubeMarine/documentation/Logging.md

 ## Output to File

-Kubetools allows you to output logs to a file.
+Kubemarine allows you to output logs to a file.
 For this, the following parameters are supported:

 * All parameters supported in the stdout output.
 * filemode - It specifies the mode of working with the file. `w` - rewrites the file for every run, `a` - appends new content to the file for every run.